sanctum-black/documentation/README.md

 ## About
 Here you will find all the documentation I’ve created for the technology I use.
 I currently use Windows & Linux as main drivers, so most of the documentation will not be platform agnostic, though occasionally, I may include macOS-related content.
 Keep in mind that most cases are WIP.
 All documents are created using Markdown.

-You are welcome to clone my Documentation, & modify and distribute the source code as you please, given that you stick to the [GNU Free Documentation License (GFDL)](https://www.gnu.org/licenses/fdl-1.3.html) standards.
-Please refer to the repo [License](https://github.com/pabloaguirrenck/documentation/blob/master/LICENSE) if you have any questions regarding licensing.

 ## Table of Contents
 1. [Network & Servers](https://github.com/pabloaguirrenck/documentation/tree/master/network-and-servers)
 	1. [QNAP NAS](https://github.com/pabloaguirrenck/documentation/blob/master/network-and-servers/NAS.md)